aimamovic6/Sigma-Delta-DAC/README.md

 The low pass filter at the output is needed to average out the signal of the bitstream.

 # GNU Radio Prototype

+# Migrating to FPGA based solution
+Digital data can be efficiently converted into analog format using FPGA, enabling a wide range of applications in electronics, communications, medicine, and other industries.
+With the implementation of Sigma-Delta converters, high precision and efficiency in conversion are achieved.
+FPGA technology further allows flexibility and adaptability in converter implementation, facilitating the integration of complex functionalities of digital-to-analog conversion.
+Research on this topic focuses on optimizing and adapting analog converter parameters using digital design and digital signal processing.